dotnet/AspNetCore.Docs/aspnetcore/migration/proper-to-2x/mvc2.md

 [!code-json[Main](samples/appsettings-sample.json)]

-Loading this file into an instance of `IConfigurationRoot` inside your application is done in *Startup.cs*:
+Loading this file into an instance of `IConfiguration` inside your application is done in *Startup.cs*:

 [!code-csharp[Main](samples/startup-builder.cs)]